cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 I also noticed that on the second epoch, the model stopped improving.
 In order to ensure no overfitting, dropout layers were added after each of the (5) convolutional 2D layers.
 In addition, the learning rate was manually set to a reduced rate in order to better fine tune the stopping point.
 Unfortunatly, after running this model in the simulator, the car still went off the track at the first curve.

-Then I added additional pre-processing, including resizing the image to the NVIDIA model input size of 66x200, changing the colorspace to HSV, and cropping the top and bottom portions of the image that included the hood of the car and the sky and trees.
+Then I added additional pre-processing, including resizing the image to the NVIDIA model input size of 66x200, changing the colorspace to HSV, and cropping the top and bottom portions of the image to remove irrelevant data.

-After this, I looked at histograms of the dataset and found the data was highly skewed to low steering angles.
-Code was added to the pre-processing to more evenly represent the data.
-In addition, augmented images were added for each image flipped horizontally.
+In addition to pre-processing, I created a histogram of the dataset and found the data was highly skewed to low steering angles.
+Logic was added to more evenly distribute the steering angles.
+Augmented images were added by flipping each image horizontally to ensure equal distribution of right and left turns.

-The final step was to run the simulator to see how well the car was driving around track one.
+After implementing the above, the simulator was ran to see how well the car was driving around track one.
 There were a few spots where the vehicle went outside the lines.
 In order to improve this, more training data was collected in these areas.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 [See my video](https://www.youtube.com/embed/KLlb4TpVvCY)!